 If the disease affects the mucosa of the urethra, the urination will be painful and difficult.
 Sometimes the patient requires a temporary catheterization to empty the bladder.

 People experiencing an initial outbreak of Herpes may have future relapses.
 Repeat outbreaks are usually less severe than the first outbreak without fever or malaise.

 We can do the swab test to demonstrate an HSV infection with typical skin signs and symptoms.
-In atypical cases, the swab helps us differentiate this infection from other skin infections with similar symptoms.
+The swab helps us differentiate this infection from other skin infections with similar symptoms in atypical cases.
 If there are no skin abnormalities, the patient has severe dysuria, and we suspect HSV infection, urine analysis will be warranted.
 In completely no-symptomatic patients, we can test the antibodies in the blood to know if the patient has already been infected.

-It does not exist a definitive cure.
+A definitive cure does not exist.
 It means that there is no treatment to eradicate the virus.
 Outbreak and recurrences can be treated with local creams or tablets to minimize the symptoms and speed up the recovery.
 One of these anti-herpes medications can be taken daily, making spreading infection less likely during sexual intercourse.
 Similar chronic medications may help people with frequent recurrences.